Internet of Things: How It Transforms the Future of eCommerce Industry?Raja

 The IoT has made its way into just about every industry.
 However, the impact that its had on e-commerce is remarkable.
 The IoT has revolutionized e-commerce in many ways.
 Never has customer service been more personalized and efficient, leading to unparalleled revenue that continues to grow.

 The IoT creates a digital footprint that links customers, processes, and things.
 This digital footprint provides the customer with a highly personalized experience, boosts revenue opportunities, and creates a more transparent supply chain.
-Machine learning and computing allow machines to interact with customers in a more meaningful and engaging manner, resulting in a better customer experience; Plus, automation creates a more efficient shopping experience when it comes to tracking real-time inventory as well as the shipment of purchases.
+Machine learning and computing allow machines to interact with customers in a more meaningful and engaging manner, resulting in a better customer experience; Plus, automation creates a more efficient shopping experience in custom ecommerce app solution when it comes to tracking real-time inventory as well as the shipment of purchases.

 What is the IoT?